numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 On Performance Measures
 =======================

-Evaluating performance is necessarily based on performance *measures*, the definition of which plays a crucial and central role for the evaluation.
+Evaluating performance is necessarily based on performance *measures*, the definition of which plays a crucial role for the evaluation.
 Here, we introduce our requirements for performances measures in general and in the context of black-box optimization.
-In general, a performance measure should be
+A performance measure in general should be

-* quantitative, as opposed to a simple ranking of entrants (e.g., algorithms).
+* quantitative, as opposed to a simple *ranking* of entrants (e.g., algorithms).
   Ideally, the measure should be defined on a ratio scale (as opposed to an interval or ordinal scale) [STE1946]_, which allows to state that "entrant A is :math:`x` times better than entrant B". [#]_
-* assuming a wide variation of values (i.e., for example, typical values should not only range between 0.98 and 1.0) [#]_,
+* assuming a wide variation of values, for example, typical values should not only be ranging between 0.98 and 1.0 [#]_,
 * interpretable, in particular by having a meaning and semantics attached to the measured numbers,
 * relevant and meaningful with respect to the "real world",
-* as simple and comprehensible as possible.
+* as simple and as comprehensible as possible.

 ..
 Following [HAN2009ex]_, we advocate **performance measures** that are